dm-zharov/swift-security/README.md

 ```

->  Include the [NSFaceIDUsageDescription](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW75) key in your app’s Info.plist file if your app allows biometric authentication.
+>  Include the [NSFaceIDUsageDescription](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW75) key in your app’s Info.plist file.
 Otherwise, authorization requests may fail.

 ## 🔑 Shared Web Credential

-> [SharedWebCredentials API](https://developer.apple.com/documentation/security/shared_web_credentials) makes it possible to share credentials with their website counterparts.
+> [SharedWebCredentials API](https://developer.apple.com/documentation/security/shared_web_credentials) makes it possible to share credentials with the website counterpart.
 For example, a user may log in to a website in Safari and save credentials to the iCloud Keychain.
 Later, the user may run an app from the same developer, and instead of asking the user to reenter a username and password, it could access the existing credentials.
 The user can create new accounts, update passwords, or delete account from within the app.
-These changes are could be saved from the app and used by Safari.
+These changes should be saved from the app to be used by Safari.

 ```swift
 let credential = SharedWebCredential("https://example.com", account: "username")